DYSFERLIN BACKGROUND

 Dysferlinopathy is a late onset slowly progressing disease in both humans and mice.
 Therefore, functional and histological differences are generally not detectable in dysferlin deficient animals in first 6months, which is profoundly different than the commonly studied muscular dystrophy mouse models such as the mdx.
 Therefore, we recommend starting histological and functional assessments no earlier than 9 months of age, with 12 – 15-month-old animals showing the largest differences from WT.
 For most assessments we don’t recommend using animals over 15 months of age as age related muscle changes begin to occur in both the dysferlin deficient and wildtype mice which can confound the evaluations.

-Click here to download a PDF of the information about calibrated western blotting and published resources shared by Dr. Murphy.
+Click here to download a PDF about the power of calibrated western blotting and published resources shared by Dr. Murphy.